BIM CFO talks retailing in Turkey after the coup

 This is one major reason why the Vienna Institute for International Economic Studies has reduced its growth estimate for gross domestic product this year from 4.1 to 2.8 per cent.
 Given that 70 per cent of GDP is consumer expenditure, any such figure is not without significance for the trade.

 These discouraging statistics belie some strong demographic fundamentals, however.
-As analyst Batuhan Karabekir at private bank Berenberg underlines in an excellent research note, Turkey's rapidly growing population of 78m is among the youngest in the region with over two-thirds of citizens at working age (15 to 64).
+As analyst Batuhan Karabekir at private bank Berenberg underlines in an excellent research note, Turkey's rapidly growing population of 78 million is among the youngest in the region with over two-thirds of citizens at working age (15 to 64).

 A 30-per-cent hike in the national minimum wage at the beginning of last year is also gradually drip feeding into the consumer economy.